FoxyNPF/foxynpf.github.io/_posts/2021-5-18-zero2auto review, 0x02 Initial-Stagers.md

 My schedule has been crazy busy lately so apologies for only just getting round to the chapter 2 review of the Zero2Auto course.
-Part one which covers Algorithsm can be found [here](https://neil-fox.github.io/zero2auto-review,-0x01-Algorithms/).
+Part one which covers the 'Algorithms' chapter of the course can be found [here](https://neil-fox.github.io/zero2auto-review,-0x01-Algorithms/).

 ## 0x01 Initial Stagers Review ##